COP3530/edugator-content/cpp-review/basics/lesson.md

 void pong(int n) {...}
 ```

 This is the ***recommended way*** to structure your C++ code.
 An exception to this rule is when you are using templates.
-Template function must be defined in the same header file they are declared in.
+Template functions must be defined in the same header file they are declared in.
 This is mainly a quirk of how templates work in C++.

 We can then include the header file in the source file where we write the function definitions.
 ```cpp